twallema/pyIEEM/data/README.md

 ##### SWE

 + `AM0207AC_20230705-141955.csv`: Gainfully employed commuters in Sweden by county 16+ years by County of residence, County of work, sex and year.
 For 2018.
-Extracted from: https://www.statistikdatabasen.scb.se
+Extracted from: https://www.statistikdatabasen.scb.se/pxweb/en/ssd/START__AM__AM0207__AM0207L/AM0207PendlLanA04/

 ### eco

+#### other_demand

++ `COMEXT_17082023124307665.csv`: Monthly foreign trade data for Belgium.
+Use to inform the magnitude of the export shock during the 2020 COVID-19 pandemic.
+Retrieved from: https://stat.nbb.be/Index.aspx?DataSetCode=EXTTRADEBENAT#

++ `DP_LIVE_16082023121712365.csv`: Quarterly investment data by OECD (Quarter-over-Quarter) for BE, SWE and the EU27.
+Retrieved from: https://data.oecd.org/gdp/investment-gfcf.htm#indicator-chart

++ `figure_2_exports_OECD.png`: Change in exports of goods and services during the COVID-19 pandemic, normalised with the export in Jan 2020.
+(G7 countries).
+Retrieved from: https://www.oecd.org/coronavirus/policy-responses/international-trade-during-the-covid-19-pandemic-big-shifts-and-uncertainty-d1131663/#figure-d1e95

++ `ha0201_2023m06_di_01_en.xls`: Monthly foreign trade data for Sweden (Trend -> Export).
+Use to inform the magnitude of the export shock during the 2020 COVID-19 pandemic.

 #### labor_market_composition